stormchaserroleplaying/stormchaserRPG/Talents/Warlock/Invocations/index.md

 <div style="margin-top:-10px;"></div>

 #### **Cost:** 15 Character Points<br>**Prerequisites:** 4th Level Spells
-Using 2 Actions, you gain the ability to see through solid objects to a range of 30 feet.
-Within that range, you have low-light visions, or, if you already have low-light vision, you have darkvision.
+Using 2 actions, you gain the ability to see through solid objects to a range of 30 feet.
+Within that range, you have darkvision.
 This special sight lasts for 1 minute or until your concentration ends (as if you were concentrating on a spell).
 During that time, you perceive objects as ghostly, transparent images.

 Once you use this invocation, you can’t use it again until you finish a short or long rest.